Hybrid model for Single-Stage Multi-Person Pose Estimation: Experimental Results

 \subsection{Ablation studies}

 \textbf{Self-Correlation Loss.} To validate the effectiveness of the self-correlation, we visualize visibility maps with keypoint coordinates according to adopting the self-correlation loss.
 As shown in left figures of Fig. \ref{corr_comp}, keypoint coordinates are uncorrelated with their corresponding visibility maps.
 It indicates that visible keypoints can be eliminated since their coordinates are positioned on out of visibility distributions.
 With the help of the self-correlation loss, the highest activations of visibility distributions are matched with their keypoint coordinates as shown in right figures of Fig. \ref{corr_comp}.
+Self-correlation loss quantitatively shows a similar tendency.
+To validate it, we measure the distance in the featuremap space between peak values of visibility distributions and their regression results.
+Self-correlation loss reduces the average distance across all keypoint labels between them from 5.7 to 4.9.
+To be specific, the distance is drastically reduced in the lower part of the body as shown in Fig. \ref{vis_dist}.
+It indicates that the highest activations of visibility distributions are center-oriented with their corresponding regression results.
+In addition, we measure visibility scores of predicted keypoint coordinates according to self-correlation loss.
+As described in Fig. \ref{vis_score}, visibility scores of each visible keypoint are inclined.
+Overall, average visibility scores of all keypoint labels increase from 0.4332 to 0.7289.
 Thus, HybridPose is capable of estimating valid visibility scores of each keypoint.
-Moreover, visibility values are narrowly distributed while clustering corresponding keypoint coordinates.
+Moreover, visibility values are narrowly distributed while being clustered in corresponding keypoint coordinates.

 \textbf{Visibility Map.} HybridPose yields visibility maps in multiple resolutions.
 It indicates that each scale of the visibility maps contains different sizes of objects.
 As shown in Fig. \ref{vis_scale}, visibility distributions of small-sized objects appear in relatively high-resolution visibility maps and vice versa.
 Thereby, multi-scale predictions alleviate overlaps of visibility distributions.
 In addition, the model size affects visibility predictions similar to the pose estimation performance.
 Fig. \ref{vis_size} shows qualitative comparisons of pose estimation and invisible keypoint elimination against the model size of HybridPose.
 HybridPose-L is capable of detecting occluded person and filtering out invisible keypoints.
 Moreover, HybridPose-S shows the competitive performance compared with larger models while the performance degradation is discovered in terms of invisible keypoint elimination.